mtumilowicz/git-notes/README.md

         * example
             * `git commit --amend` resets to the previous commit and then creates a new commit with the same commit message as the commit that was just reset
+    * git reflog
+        * is updated whenever a commit pointer is updated (like a HEAD pointer or branch pointer)
+        * if everything is broken, you can use git reflog
+            * copy the hash of the event before your mistake, and then run
+        * is not shared with other repositories when you git push and aren’t fetched when you git fetch
+        * is an ordered list of the commits that HEAD has pointed to
+    * git checkout
+        * will move HEAD itself to point to another branch (or commit)
+        * new command to separate the use cases of git checkout (does too many things)
+            * git switch - used to switch branches
+            * git restore - restore files to the state they were on a specified commit
+    * git filter-branch
+        * rewriting the entire history of a branch
+        * iterates through the entire history of a branch and lets you rewrite every commit
+        * motivation: accidentally committed confidential files
 * tracking branch
+    * local branches that have a direct relationship to a remote branch
 * ref
     * are the possible ways of addressing individual commits
         * branch
             * are pointers to specific commits
             * referencing the branch master is the same as referencing the SHA-1 of the commit at the top of the master branch
             * quicker and easier to remember for referencing commits than SHA-1
+            * how does Git know what branch you’re currently on
+                * special pointer: HEAD
         * HEAD
             * is you - points to whatever you checked out, wherever you are
                 * if you make a commit, HEAD will move, if you checkout something, HEAD will move